National Environmental Policy Act: Preparation of an Environmental Impact Statement

+Average time for a full review

+A federal study from 2013–2018 found that a full NEPA review took an average of 4.5 years.

 Mootness doctrine used to evade NEPA requirements

 The Administrative Procedure Act at 5 U.S.C. § 702 provides the right for a person injured by a NEPA issue to carry out a NEPA case in court as:

 A person suffering legal wrong because of agency action, or adversely affected or aggrieved by agency action within the meaning of a relevant statute, is entitled to judicial review thereof.

 By 5 U.S.C. § 706 the U.S. Congress provides for courts to make equitable remedies such as an injunction to compel agency action withheld or to set aside agency actions that are arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law.
 However, a court case becomes moot when no practical ("live") issues remain as stated in Powell v.
 McCormack, 395 U. S. 486 (1969) pages 496 – 497:

 Simply stated, a case is moot when the issues presented are no longer "live" or the parties lack a legally cognizable interest in the outcome.
 See E. Borchard, Declaratory 497*497 Judgments 35-37 (2d ed.
 1941).
 Where one of the several issues presented becomes moot, the remaining live issues supply the constitutional requirement of a case or controversy.
 See United Public Workers v.
 Mitchell, 330 U. S. 75, 86-94 (1947); 6A J. Moore, Federal Practice ¶ 57.13 (2d ed.
 1966).

 In early NEPA cases (for example Arlington Coalition on Transportation v.
 Volpe, 458 F.2d 1323 (4th Cir.
-1972) page 1331) courts considered projects were beyond the reach of the courts (moot) if that project had progressed to where the costs of altering the project would outweigh benefits.
-Nevertheless, by 1981 the Ninth Circuit Court of Appeals recognized some projects might proceed with construction in an attempt to evade the requirements of NEPA.
-Therefore, the court cautioned that even completed projects could be ordered to be removed as stated in Columbia Basin Land Protection Assoc. v.
+1972) page 1331) courts determined that projects were beyond the reach of the courts (moot) if that project had progressed to the point that the costs of altering the project would outweigh the benefits.
+Nevertheless, by 1981 the Ninth Circuit Court of Appeals recognized that some projects might proceed with construction in an attempt to evade the requirements of NEPA.
+Therefore, the court cautioned that even completed projects could be ordered to be removed, as stated in Columbia Basin Land Protection Assoc. v.
 Schlesinger, 643 F.2d 585 (9th Cir.1981) page 591 note 1: